w3dg/w3dg.github.io/content/posts/map-reduce/index.md

 We can model this as reading the contents of the document and emitting `1` for each time a word is encountered.

-On the reducer side, we can group the values by the word from the document (the $key$) and sum up the number of occurences.
+On the reducer side, we can group the values by the word from the document (the `key`) and sum up the number of occurences.

 <details>
 <summary>Pseudocode</summary>